Vetri-Namathey/Formal-Language-and-Automata/README.md

 	- Check Command History: the right panel shows last 10 commands with accepted/rejected and parsed results.
 	- Level progression: after 5 successful commands (default), LevelTracker should allow leveling up and unlocking new vocab.

-## FSM parsing status
+## Parsing architecture (Python)

-- The FSM is implemented in `src/fsm/fsmEngine.js` and is actively used by the app.
-It categorizes tokens via `categorizeWord` and enforces transitions defined in `STATE_TRANSITIONS`.
+- The FSM and rule engine run in the backend. `Game.jsx` sends the raw command and current level to FastAPI.
-- The rule engine (`src/fsm/ruleEngine.js`) is layered on top of the FSM to provide user-friendly hints.
+- `grammar.get_level_vocabulary` is strict per-level (no merge with global), preventing out-of-level words.
-- Current status: FSM parsing is implemented and wired into the app.
-The rule engine provides additional guidance.
-If you see commands being wrongly rejected, check that `src/fsm/grammar.js` vocabulary matches expected tokens (singular token names are mapped via CATEGORY_NAME_MAP).
+- `rule_engine` uses Levenshtein-based suggestions and level gating hints.

 ## Notes & next steps

-- I recommend adding unit tests for `validateCommand` and `analyzeCommand` to lock behavior down.
+- I recommend adding unit tests for Python `validate_command` and `analyze_command` to lock behavior down.
-- Optional: add fuzzy spelling correction for better typo handling.
+- Optional: add a UI health indicator (already included) to surface backend availability.

 If you'd like, I can add tests or fuzzy matching next.